stealthman22/100-days-of-code/log.md

 DAY 63 (6th June 2019)

  The 4th challenge in js30.
 Learnt how to work with array methods (map, filter, reduce, sort).
 The spread operator [...],  Array.from:  creates arrays form obj.
 And my favourite: console.table().
 Lastly a bit about splitting and destructuring.

+DAY 64 (7th June 2019)

+Built a flexbox gallery that is updated with js.
+Learnt the difference between referencing a function in an event, and causing it to run at page load .addEvenListener('click', updatehandler())..NO ..addEvenListener('click', updatehandler)..YES